rbrtsmith/rbrtsmith.github.io/_posts/2014-12-04-how-to-style-a-select-box.md

 Then this thought crossed my mind: What if we were to set the opacity of the select-box to zero, then style a label underneath to look like the select-box we intend.
-I was pessimistic as I assumed that the select-box would remain translucent even once open.
-But I was wrong, the container itself remains translucent but the options are visible.
+I was pessimistic as I assumed that the select-box would remain transparent even once open.
+But I was wrong, the container itself remains transparent but the options are visible.

 Now because the select-box is invisible we wouldn't be able to see what selection had been made, but that's a simple fix with JavaScript.
 We can just extract the selected option into a variable and inject